Where you place a new greenhouse or polytunnel can make the difference between growing success and failure, so it’s important to get it right.

 Don’t put your greenhouse directly under trees.
 They’ll cast shade, which encourages green algae to build up, blocking even more light, while falling branches and leaves can cause damage and block guttering.
 Honeydew from insects on the foliage of trees can make the glass or plastic sticky and dirty.
 Tree roots can also upset the foundations and make planting directly into the beds inside tricky.

-Avoid putting your greenhouse or polytunnel on a slope.
+Avoid putting your greenhouse on a slope.
 Although it is technically possible, it would make things complicated, as the staging inside needs to be horizontal.
 Definitely don’t site it at the base of a slope, as this is often a frost pocket where coldness lingers – which doesn’t make for successful winter growing.

 If you want to grow crops all year round, it’s best to line up the ridge of the structure to run east-west, as this will maximise light during the winter.
 It will also help it to heat up more quickly after cold nights.
 If you only intend to grow summer crops, aligning the ridge north-south is preferable as it gives an equal amount of sun to each side and helps to reduce overheating on the hottest days.